I Cannot Connect to My Home Wi-Fi Network

 For instructions on adding MAC addresses to the MAC filtering table of the router, refer to the router user guide or contact your router manufacturer.

-To check the MAC address of your phone
+To check the MAC address of your device

-- Find and tap Settings > About phone > Status .
+- Find and tap Settings > System About phone .

-- Scroll down to Wi-Fi MAC address .
+- Tap Status , then find Wi-Fi MAC address .

 To back up your data using a computer